Cldfire/Forum-Notifier/README.md

 - [Apple Discussions](https://discussions.apple.com/welcome) (PLANNED)
 - More to come (suggestions welcome)

+If a site you'd like to use this with isn't on the list, don't fear; you can change xpaths to elements from within the program, meaning this works with practically everything.

 ##Screenshot(s)
 (not final)

 ![alt text](http://i.imgur.com/yGjTfEo.png "Stat View")

-##Features
+##Planned Features
-- Notifies user for all notifications
+- Get desktop notifications for new web notifications
-- Displays statistics
+- View statistics for all your different accounts
-- Update / view account information from one place
+- Update account information (signature, contact info, avatar and more) from one, convenient location
-- News feed / alert feed for all (or specific) accounts
-- Easy to PR support for any site using software we've already built infrastructure for
+- Change xpaths to various elements from the program itself, allowing it to be used with almost any site
 - Works with any number of forums and accounts
+- Helpful tools for site staff (mainly XenForo at first)
 - More coming

 ##Downloads & Support